The ABC’s of Bipolar Disorder

 - increased appetite/weight gain

-- talking very slowly, have nothing to say, forget a lot
+- talking very slowly, having nothing to say, forgetting a lot

 - trouble concentrating/making decisions